klebster2/vimrc/README.md

 _Note that the following commands apply to Normal Mode only._

 - Use `gd` for **G**o to the **D**efinition.
+   - When the Cursor is on a word (cword) that is a function-call, you can type `gd` to go to the function **D**efinition.

 - Use `gf` for **G**o to the **F**ile.
+   - When the Cursor is on a file, you can type `gf` to go to the file.

 - To exit insert mode use `jk` typing them together quickly.
 Note that the default in vi, vim and neovim is `<ESC>`, but `<ESC>` won't work because in this configuration, because it has been unmapped.